 To make a sourdough starter, you’ll need two basic ingredients: flour and water.
 Filtered water works best since high amounts of chlorine can hinder microbe growth.

-Though you can make a starter with really any type of grain flour, I prefer to use whole grain rye.
-It makes a really excellent starter that’s bubbly and potent.
+Though you can make a starter with really any type of grain flour, I prefer to use whole grain rye for a bubbly, potent starter.
 Using a grain other than wheat adds an additional nutrition profile to my breads, too.
-But if you don’t have rye, use whole wheat or even unbleached, unbromated white.
+But if you don’t have rye, use whole wheat or even unbleached, unbromated white flour.

-To begin, just take 1 cup of flour and combine it with 1 cup of water in a medium sized glass or ceramic mixing bowl.
+To begin, take 1 cup of flour and combine it with 1 cup of water in a medium-sized glass or ceramic mixing bowl.
 You want it to be the consistency of pancake batter, so add a little more water if necessary.
 For my rye starter, I use about 1 1/4 cup of water to 1 cup of flour.